CryptoMorin/XSeries/.github/ISSUE_TEMPLATE/bug-report.md

 ## Version

-* **Server:** Your server version information from `/ver` command.
+* **Server:** Your server version information from `/ver` command is preferred, but at least the version number and server implementation (spigot, paper, etc.) is required.
 It must be using the latest version of that major update.
   E.g. 1.14, 1.14.1, 1.14.2 and 1.14.3 are not supported, only 1.14.4 is supported.
 * **XSeries:** Specify the version (or commit if you're using unreleased JitPack builds) Make sure you're using the latest utility/maven version.